Tuesday, July 25, 2023

 The Wheel of Fortune is a familiar image to many people.
 This version resembles the classic Marseilles image, lacking the Christian symbolism of the Rider-Waite-Smith deck.

-According to Kaplan, the upright card has a range of positive meanings: destiny, fortune, felicity, godsend, special gains or unusual losses, culmination, influences shaping the outcome of a problem, inevitability, unexpected events, or the full course of events from beginning to end.
+Interpreting these symbols, Kaplan suggests that the upright card has a range of positive meanings: destiny, fortune, felicity, godsend, special gains or unusual losses, culmination, influences shaping the outcome of a problem, inevitability, unexpected events, or the full course of events from beginning to end.
 In contrast, the reversed card suggests failure, ill luck, broken sequences, interruptions, inconsistencies, and influences that were not previously contemplated.

 The Wheel may represent life in all its pain and glory, but it also represents our personal journeys.
 It encompasses our highest peaks and our most shadowed valleys, and every torturous turn in between.
-Like the faithfully changing seasons in which the darkest winter solstice is eventually followed by hot summer days, so our wheel of life keeps turning for good or bad.
+Like the faithfully changing seasons in which the darkest winter solstice is eventually followed by hot summer days, so our wheel of life keeps turning for good and bad.
 If Horus is indeed trying to keep the wheel still, his effort is in vain.

-Weinstein reminds us that time continues to sift through the hourglass unimpeded by our refusal to face mortality.
+A crisis, as the Chinese saying goes, is an opportunity; we must be active in our responses.
+It is impossible to maintain the status quo when you’re up against The Wheel of Fortune.
+Time continues to sift through the hourglass unimpeded by our refusal to face mortality.
 Time and fortune flow inexorably whether or not we acknowledge our impending deaths.
 We must take action because life is too short.
 Although the Wheel can crush you (as Rachel Pollack points out), it also reveals opportunities.
 What would you do right now if you truly valued the ever-shorter time you have left?

-Norma Cowie, the author of my first and favorite tarot book says that this card tells us “it is time once more to test your knowledge in your daily life.”
+Norma Cowie, the author of my first and favorite tarot book, says that this card tells us “it is time once more to test your knowledge in your daily life.”
 So accept the invitation and step up to the plate!

 Saturday, July 15, 2023